 Encouraging Non-Vegan Restaurants to Offer Vegan Meals

 Imagine what you could accomplish if you systematically approach every restaurant and coffeehouse in town and ask the manager for an easy-to-make improvement.
 Sometimes that would mean adding something new to the menu, while other times it may involve asking to make a prominent menu item vegan-friendly.
 For instance, your local Thai restaurant might make fresh curry pastes for their red, green, and yellow curries, with each paste containing a small amount of ground shrimp.
-If you could persuade them to remove the shrimp from their red curry paste, the restaurant would instantly turn into a great option for vegans.
+If you could persuade them to remove the shrimp from, for instance, their red curry paste, the restaurant would instantly turn into a great option for vegans.

 When college dining halls increase vegetarian dining options, meat consumption drops significantly—without harming total food sales.
 It’s reasonable to assume that persuading restaurants to add vegan menu items would produce similar results.